How to Tell if Your Diamond is Real? 💎 💎 💎

 As the ultimate fake diamond, no other stone can beat the moissanite.
 You can test the stones above yourself, but this one is more complicated.
 You would have to do an electrical conductivity test.
 But still, the results are tricky, so with this one, we leave it for the professionals to figure out.

-I’m not against lab-created diamonds as they’re still diamonds.
-It’s just that, unlike natural diamonds produced in the earth's mantle, they are grown in the lab.
+I’m not against man-made diamonds as they’re still diamonds.
+It’s just that, unlike organic diamonds produced in the earth's mantle, they are grown in gem labs.
 They have the same molecular components so that the only way of knowing – like the moissanite – is to have an expert run a conductivity test.
+Yes, that means you have to send your beloved trinket to a diamond testing laboratory.

-Is your diamond genuine?
+Is your diamond a fake gem?
 Many of the experiments mentioned, such as the scratch test and the fog test can help to validate whether your diamond is authentic or not.
 Due to the advancement of synthetic gemstones, we highly recommend incorporating a few of these tests together to really get an answer to whether you have a real diamond or not.